-- (iv) the scientific observer(s) aboard each vessel shall collect data on the length composition from representative samples of Champsocephalus gunnari and by-catch species: - (a) length measurements shall be to the nearest centimetre below; and - (b) representative samples of length composition shall be taken from each fine-scale grid rectangle (0.5° latitude by 1° longitude) fished in each calendar month; and - (v) the above data shall be submitted to the CCAMLR Secretariat not later than one month after the vessel returns to port. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 51/XIX, pending the adoption of a more appropriate period by the Commission.
+- 12. Fine-scale biological data, as required under Annex 220/B, shall be collected and recorded.
+Such data shall be reported in accordance with the Scheme of International Scientific Observation. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 51/XIX, pending the adoption of a more appropriate period by the Commission.